What Is a Premium Brand?

 My affinity for Ray-Bans is the essence of the premium brand.

-So how do certain products and services actually make us feel something when we buy them?
 And what can you learn from these brands that will help you build a unique brand of your own?

-In this article, you'll learn:
+In this post, you'll learn:

-What makes a brand premium
+What makes a brand "premium"

 The secret behind premium products and services that makes us want them